A shield under a propped up box trap saying free VPN in a speech bubble.

 In conclusion: in free VPN vs. paid VPN, paid VPN wins

-There are edge cases when it’s OK to use a free VPN – like if you only need to use a VPN once to unlock a website on a long-distance bus Wi-Fi network.
-But when it comes to free VPN vs. paid VPN for sustained everyday use, paying a subscription fee buys you not only a massive improvement in the obvious basic features – speed, server amount – but also necessities like security and privacy.
+There are edge cases when it’s OK to use a free VPN — like if you only need to use a VPN once to access a website on a long-distance bus Wi-Fi network.
+But when it comes to free vs. paid VPN services for sustained everyday use, paying a subscription fee buys you not only a massive improvement in the obvious basic features, such as speed, servers, etc., but also necessities like security and privacy.

 Get yourself a great paid VPN